Paracosmus/Quillscript-Docs/getting-started.md

 - **Step 2 - Write your Story**
     - Create a **plain text** file using your preferred text editor software and write your story following _Quillscript Language_ rules.
 Save it with a **.qsc** extension.
     <br>
-    > We provide [sample scripts](https://1drv.ms/f/s!AhimAtOsSqD6ifgw3m5MFBZ7Pufmqg?e=d8TKKN) you can use to test and experiment.
+    > We provide <a href="https://1drv.ms/f/s!AhimAtOsSqD6ifgw3m5MFBZ7Pufmqg?e=d8TKKN" target="_blank">sample scripts</a> you can use to test and experiment.

     - Drag your script file into Unreal Editor's content browser.
 This action will generate a **Quillscript Asset**, which is a resource that contains your script and can be used within the Unreal Editor for various purposes.
     ![](./static/img/examples/drag_and_drop.jpg)